patrodyne/hisrc-basicjaxb-annox/README.md

 | [hisrc-hyperjaxb-annox][14] | [jaxb2-annotate-plugin][24] | XJC plugin to add arbitrary Java annotations to JAXB.  |
 | [hisrc-hyperjaxb][15]       | [hyperjaxb3][25]            | Maven and XJC plugins to add JPA annotations to JAXB.  |

-### Graph of repositories relationships
+### Graph of repository relationships

 ![Patrodyne-Highsource Graph][1]

 ### Goals

-The initial goals of this fork are:
+The initial goals for this fork are:

 * Produce a (mostly) warning and error free build under Java 8 and Java 11.
 * Provide new build scripts to facilitate installation, deployment and release.
+* Use the SLF4J API and SimpleLogger implementation everywhere.
 * Release fresh artifacts to Maven Central in the `org.patrodyne.jvnet` group.

 ### Status